-• Live-in Aide Agreement.
-If the necessity of a Live-in Aide has been confirmed by an appropriate third party, the applicant/Resident, property representative and the approved Aide must all sign/date this form.
+Live-in Aide Agreement.
+If the necessity of a Live-in Aide has been confirmed by an appropriate third party, the head of household, property representative and the approved Aide must all sign/date this form.

 Commission Special-Needs Commitments Verification Forms